-Fennel, or Foeniculum vulgare (in Latin), often used in all Mediterranean areas is a long perennial plant with dill like looking leaves and strong stems which can grow up to 2m height.
-Parts used are: seeds, roots and leaves.
+Fennel, or Foeniculum vulgare (in Latin), often used in all Mediterranean areas is a long perennial plant with dill like looking leaves and sturdy stems which can grow up to 2m height.
+Parts used are seeds, roots, and leaves.

 Fennel seeds are an excellent remedy when it comes to treating heartburn as a result of acid indigestion.
 A lot of people confuse these two terms so let us first quickly define the difference between heartburn and indigestion.

 Heartburn is that burning feeling in your chest (center), caused by acid coming from your stomach into your swallowing tube (reflux esophagitis).
 Heartburn is a symptom of indigestion.